-The services to be provided pursuant to this Amended District Plan (the "Services") shall include services required for the enjoyment, protection, and general welfare of the public, the promotion, and enhancement of the District, and to meet needs identified by the members of the District.
-The Services shall be performed under the direction of the Sutphin Boulevard District Management Association, which is anticipated to be renamed the Downtown Jamaica District Management Association (hereinafter, the "DMA") and will be subject to any approvals and controls that may be required by a New York City agency having jurisdiction thereof.
+The services to be provided pursuant to this Plan (the "Services") shall include services required for the enjoyment, protection, and general welfare of the public, the promotion, and enhancement of the District, and to meet needs identified by the members of the District.
+The Services shall be performed under the direction of the District Management Association (hereinafter, the "DMA") and will be subject to any approvals and controls that may be required by a New York City agency having jurisdiction thereof.